Comparison of the Amundsen and Scott expeditions: Delay in meeting Scott's returning party

 On 13 February, Atkinson set off on the first lap southwards to Hut Point with the dog assistant, Dimitri Gerov, and the dogs to avoid being cut off by disintegrating sea ice.
-Atkinson and Gerov were still at Hut Point when, on 19 February, Tom Crean arrived on foot from the Barrier and reported that Lt Edward Evans was lying seriously ill in a tent some 35 mi to the south, and in urgent need of rescue.
-Atkinson decided that this mission was his priority, and set out with the dogs to bring Evans back.
-This was achieved; the party was back at Hut Point on 22 February.
+Atkinson and Gerov were still at Hut Point when, on 19 February, Tom Crean arrived on foot from the Barrier and reported that Lt Edward Evans was lying seriously ill in a tent some 35 mi to the south and in urgent need of rescue.
+Atkinson decided that this mission was his priority and set out with the dogs to bring Evans back.
+This was achieved and the party was back at Hut Point on 22 February.

-Atkinson sent a note back to the Cape Evans base camp requesting either the meteorologist Wright or Cherry-Garrard to take over the task of meeting Scott with the dogs.
-Chief meteorologist Simpson was unwilling to release Wright from his scientific work, and Atkinson therefore selected Apsley Cherry-Garrard.
-It was still not in Atkinson's mind that Cherry-Garrard's was a relief mission, and according to Cherry-Garrard's account, told him to "use his judgement" as to what to do in the event of not meeting the polar party by One Ton, and that Scott's orders were that the dogs must not be risked.
-Cherry-Garrard left with Gerov and the dogs on 26 February, carrying extra rations for the polar party to be added to the depot and 24 days' of dog food.
-They arrived at One Ton Depot on 4 March and did not proceed further south.
-Instead, he and Gerov, after waiting there for Scott for several days, apparently mostly in blizzard conditions (although no blizzard was recorded by Scott some 100 miles further south until 10 March), they returned to Hut Point on 16 March, in poor physical condition and without news of the polar party.
+Atkinson sent a note back to the Cape Evans base camp, requesting either the meteorologist Wright or Cherry-Garrard to take over the task of meeting Scott with the dogs.
+Chief meteorologist Simpson was unwilling to release Wright from his scientific work and Atkinson therefore selected Apsley Cherry-Garrard.
+It was still not in Atkinson's mind that Cherry-Garrard's was a relief mission and, according to Cherry-Garrard's account, told him to "use his judgement" as to what to do in the event of not meeting the polar party by One Ton, and that Scott's orders were that the dogs must not be risked.
+Cherry-Garrard left Hut Point with Dimitri and two dog teams on 26 February, arriving at One Ton Depot on 4 March and depositing the extra rations.
+Scott was not there.
+With supplies for themselves and the dogs for twenty-four days, they had about eight days' time before having to return to Hut Point.
+The alternative to waiting was moving southwards for another four days.
+Any travel beyond that, in the absence of the dog food depot, would mean killing dogs for dog food as they went along, thus breaching Atkinson's "not to be risked" order.
+Cherry-Garrard argued that the weather was too poor for further travel, with daytime temperatures as low as -37 F, and that he might miss Scott if leaving the depot, and thus decided to wait for Scott.
+On 10 March, in worsening weather and with his own supplies dwindling, Cherry-Garrard and Gerov turned for home. apparently mostly in blizzard conditions (although no blizzard was recorded by Scott some 100 miles further south until 10 March), and returned to Hut Point on 16 March, in poor physical condition and without news of the polar party.
+Meanwhile, Scott's team were fighting for their lives less than 70 mi away.
+Atkinson would later write, "I am satisfied that no other officer of the expedition could have done better".
+Cherry-Garrard was troubled for the rest of his life by thoughts that he might have taken other actions that could have saved the polar party.